 You can add mashups to test questions, discussions, assignments, or as a standalone piece of content.
 You can also add a clip of a movie or a photo in a journal, blog, or wiki.

-You and your institution control which mashup types are available in the editor.
+You and your institution control which mashup types appear in the editor.
 Typically, the menu includes these types:

 - Flickr®: Share photographic images.